-4 2.00/2.00/0.00 This course provides the student with an understanding of complex AC circuits, single-
+This course provides the student with an understanding of complex AC circuits, singlephase and three-phase circuit connections, transformer principles and calculations.
+ELEC1102 Prerequisite:

 ELEC 1110 Electric Motors and Generators

 This course provides a fundamental understanding of electric motor and generator theory and basic skills.
 This course includes types, construction, operation, installation and maintenance of electric motors and generators.